otacilio-psf/Chat-Gourmet-AI/README.md

 <p align="center"><img src=".github/assets/cooking-robot.jpg" alt="Project Logo" width="300"></p>

-Be creative to prepare our daily basis meal can be exautive, especially when you have a limited selection of ingredients.
+Being creative with daily meals can be exhausting, especially when you have a limited selection of ingredients.

 The Chat Gourmet AI is here to simplify the process by generating recipes based on the ingredients you have on hand.
+Meal planning just got easier and more enjoyable!

 This project uses Retrieval-Augmented Generation (RAG) to provide tailored recipe suggestions, making meal planning easier and more enjoyable.